notwonderful/aionucp/README.md

 - Shop
 - Rating (Abyss and Legions)
 - Test coverage (currently not all tests are successful, as I literally threw together the user panel in a day and am just continuing today).
 - Account import.
-Very useful if you already have a game server and need to import existing game accounts into the WEB database.
+Useful if you already have a game server and need to import existing game accounts into the WEB database.
 Please note that your users will need to use the password recovery function.

 ## Requirements ⚙️